NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 # Trivial build helpers {#chap-trivial-builders}

 Nixpkgs provides a variety of wrapper functions that help build commonly useful derivations.
-Like [`stdenv.mkDerivation`](#sec-using-stdenv), each of these builders creates a derivation, but the arguments passed are different (usually simpler) from those required by `stdenv.mkDerivation`.
+Like [`stdenv.mkDerivation`](#sec-using-stdenv), each of these build helpers creates a derivation, but the arguments passed are different (usually simpler) from those required by `stdenv.mkDerivation`.

 ## `runCommand` {#trivial-builder-runCommand}